-COPPA's general requirement that operators obtain parental consent before collecting children's personal information is subject to eight narrow exceptions:
+There are limited situations in which COPPA's general requirement that operators obtain parental consent before collecting children's personal information does not apply.
+The following are the eight narrow exceptions to COPPA:

+Exception 1: When an operator is undergoing the process of obtaining parental consent (an operator must thereafter contact the parent to get parental consent-VPC or email plus-and if consent is not obtained, the operator must delete the information obtained).
+This makes sense - in order to get parental consent in the first place, some information must be collected to go through that process.

+Exception 2: When an operator provides voluntary notice to a parent about their child's participation on a site or service that does not collect personal information.
+In this case, no personal information is being collected, so no verifiable parental consent is required.

+Exception 3: When an operator responds directly to a child's specific, one-time request.
+An example might be if a child wants to enter a contest; the operator cannot use information collected from that one-time request to contact the child again, and must delete the information afterwards.

+Exception 4: When an operator responds directly more than once to a child's specific request-an operator must notify the parent and provide an opt-out option.
+The exception could apply, for example, if the child wants to receive a newsletter.
+Information about the child collected in this instance cannot be combined with any other information collected about the child.

+Exception 5: When an operator is protecting a child's safety.
+If a child's safety is at stake, it is not necessary to obtain verifiable parental consent, but there are still plenty of rules about notifying the parents about what is happening, and the information collected cannot be used for other purposes.

+Exception 6: When an operator is protecting the security or integrity of a site or service, to take precautions against liability, to respond to judicial process, or-as the law permits-to provide information to law enforcement.
+Of course, COPPA does not require operators to interfere with security or legal processes.

+Exception 7: When an operator collects a persistent identifier and no other personal information and uses the identifier only to support the internal operations of the website or online service.
+In such cases, there also shall be no obligation to provide notice under the COPPA Rule.

-- When an operator is undergoing the process of obtaining parental consent (an operator must thereafter contact the parent to get parental consent-VPC or email plus-and if consent is not obtained, the operator must delete the information obtained); - 2.
-When an operator provides voluntary notice to a parent about their child's participation on a site or service that does not collect personal information; - 3.
-When an operator responds directly to a child's specific, one-time request; - When an operator responds directly more than once to a child's specific request-an operator must notify the parent and provide an opt-out option (for example, if the child wants to receive a newsletter); - 5.
-When an operator is protecting a child's safety; - When an operator is protecting the security or integrity of a site or service, to take precautions against liability, to respond to judicial process, or-as the law permits-to provide information to law enforcement; - 7.
-When an operator permits a third-party plugin to collect PI from the operator's site directed to children.
-This exception applies in this context only if: - a.
-The third-party operator collects only a persistent identifier and no other personal information; - b.
-The user affirmatively interacts with the third-party site or service to trigger the collection; and - c.
-The third-party operator has already screened and verified the person is 13 or over. - 8.
-When an operator collects a persistent identifier and no other personal information and uses the identifier only to support the internal operations of the website or online service.
-In such cases, there also shall be no obligation to provide notice under 16 C.F.R. § 312.4 (the COPPA Rule).129
+Exception 8: When an operator permits a third-party plugin to collect PI from the operator's site directed to children.
+This exception applies in this context only if the third-party operator collects only a persistent identifier and no other personal information; the user affirmatively interacts with the third-party site or service to trigger the collection; and the third-party operator has already screened and verified the person is 13 or older.228

 What does support for internal operations mean, in practice?

-Parental consent is not required for the collection and use of a persistent identifier to support the internal operations of a site or service.130 Such activities include but are not limited to analyzing the functioning of a site, serving contextual ads (see below) or limiting the number of times a particular ad appears to the same user, authenticating users or personalizing content, supporting payment and delivery functions, spam protection, statistical reporting and analytics, debugging, and so forth.131
+Parental consent is not required for the collection and use of a persistent identifier to support the internal operations of a site or service.229 Such activities include analyzing the functioning of a site, serving contextual ads (see below) or limiting the number of times a particular ad appears to the same user, authenticating users or personalizing content, supporting payment and delivery functions, spam protection, statistical reporting and analytics, debugging, and so forth.230